benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         targetCharacter.DescendantRemoving:Connect(function(object)
             if object:IsA("BasePart") then
                 task.defer(function()
-                    if not object.Parent then
+                    if not object:IsDescendantOf(targetCharacter) then
-                        clearAntiFlingPartConnection(
+                        removeAntiFlingPart(
                             object
                         )

-                        antiFling.originalCollision[object] =
-                            nil
                     end
                 end)
             end